RMS-DAIM/introduction-to-image-analysis/README.md

 1. Please remember to bring your laptop (and charger).
 2. Please install the required software beforehand: follow the installation instructions on [this page](Pages/Installation-Instructions.md) before the workshop to install Fiji and conda on your laptop
+3. Download the workshop data by clicking on the link to the ZIP archive at the top of this page.
-3. **PLEASE CONTACT US BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH THE ABOVE.**
+4. **PLEASE CONTACT US BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH THE ABOVE.**

 # Program